Play Misty for Me

-Play Misty for Me is a 1971 American psychological thriller film directed by and starring Clint Eastwood, his directorial debut.
+Play Misty for Me is a 1971 American neo noir psychological thriller film directed by and starring Clint Eastwood, his directorial debut.
 Jessica Walter and Donna Mills co-star.
-The screenplay, written by regular Eastwood collaborators Jo Heims and Dean Riesner, follows a radio disc jockey (Eastwood) being stalked by an obsessed female fan (Walter).
+The screenplay, written by regular Eastwood collaborators Jo Heims and Dean Riesner, follows a radio disc jockey being stalked by an obsessed female fan.

-The film was a critical and mild financial success, with Walter earning praise for her first major film role, earning a Golden Globe nomination for Best Actress in a Motion Picture – Drama.
+The film was a critical and financial success, with Walter earning praise for her first major film role, including a Golden Globe nomination for Best Actress in a Motion Picture – Drama.

 Plot

 Dave Garver is a KRML radio disc jockey who broadcasts nightly from a studio in Carmel-by-the-Sea, California, often incorporating poetry into his program.
-After work at his favorite bar, playing a nonsensical game involving corks and bottle caps with the barman as a device, he deliberately attracts the attention of a woman named Evelyn Draper.
-Dave drives her home, where she reveals that her presence in the bar was not accidental; it was she in fact who sought him out after hearing the bar mentioned on his radio show.
-He guesses correctly that she is the recurring caller who always requests the jazz standard "Misty."
+After work at his favorite bar, playing a nonsensical game involving corks and bottle caps with the barman, he deliberately attracts the attention of a woman named Evelyn Draper.
+Garver drives Draper home, where she reveals that her presence in the bar was not accidental; it was she in fact who sought him out after hearing the bar mentioned on his radio show.
+He guesses correctly that she is the recurring caller who always requests the jazz standard "Misty".
 The two have sex.

 A casual relationship begins between Dave and Evelyn.
-But before long, Evelyn begins to display obsessive behavior.
+But before long, Evelyn begins to display obsessive behavior and volatile personality traits that alarm Dave.
 She shows up at Dave's house uninvited, follows him to work, and calls to demand that he not leave her alone for a single minute.
-The final straw comes when Evelyn disrupts a business meeting, mistaking Dave's lunch companion for his date.
+The final straw comes when a jealous Evelyn disrupts a business meeting, mistaking Dave's lunch companion for his date and ruining a major opportunity for his career.

 His efforts to gently sever ties with Evelyn lead her to attempt suicide in his home by slashing her wrists.
-After Dave rejects her again, Evelyn breaks into his home and his housekeeper Birdie finds her vandalizing his possessions.
-Evelyn stabs the housekeeper (who is hospitalized but survives) and is subsequently committed to a psychiatric hospital.
+After Dave rejects her again for trying to blackmail him with her injuries, Evelyn breaks into his home and his housekeeper Birdie finds her vandalizing his possessions.
+Evelyn stabs Birdie (who is hospitalized but survives) and is subsequently committed to a psychiatric hospital.